How to Secure Home Windows

 Window Type Determines Which Security Product to Use

-Casement Windows: those which have hinges on the sides.
+Those which have hinges on the sides.
 They usually have a crank that turns to open or close the windows.

 Awning Windows:

 Similar to casements, except the hinges are on the top of the window.
-These are common for basement windows and bathrooms, but have fallen out of favor.
+These are common for basement windows and bathrooms but have fallen out of favor.

-Sash Windows: like sliders, except the windows slide up and down vertically.
+Like sliders, except the windows slide up and down vertically.

 Use of Window Security Film

-Security film for windows is a relatively new option that can greatly enhance your home window security.
 When standard glass breaks, it usually does so in long, sharp shards, but a talented thief can break a window with minimal noise created in just a portion of the glass to gain access inside.

 Security film, though, adheres to the glass throughout the entire glass surface.
-The glass can still break, but the film makes it MUCH harder to break which requires considerable force and noise.
+The glass can still break, but the film makes it MUCH harder to break ‘through’ which requires considerable force and noise.
 Once broken, the glass does not separate from the window and a burglar still cannot gain access to the home through the window.

 Window film acts to prevent window glass from shattering.
 Damage is limited to a smaller area, which means to do further damage, more force is needed.
-More force equates to more noise, more time, and more difficulty gaining access—all of which adds up to increased security for your home.
+More force equates to more noise, more time, and more difficulty gaining access—all of which add up to increased security for your home.

 Roll of Security Window Film